 CT and MRI in HE show brainstem pathology in some cases.
 However, the most prominent abnormalities are increased T2 MRI signal and decreased CT density in the occipital lobes, sometimes more extensively.
 The clinical syndrome of HE coupled with the MRI abnormality is called posterior reversible encephalopathy syndrome (PRES).
 Similar changes are seen in some patients following administration of immunosuppressive drugs.
 The cause of PRES is thought to be vasogenic edema.
 The neuropathology of PRES is largely unknown.
 A recent autopsy report revealed microvascular changes including fibrinoid necrosis, indicating that the underlying mechanism of PRES is similar to the previously studied HE cases.

-|Large aneurysm at the cerebello-pontine angle
+Large aneurysm at the cerebello-pontine angle

 Clinical observations have established a familial incidence of IAs.
 A small proportion are inherited as an autosomal dominant trait and are linked to several genes and chromosomal loci, including some that encode collagen and other structural proteins that are found in vessel walls.
 There is an increased risk in first degree relatives of patients with aneurysms.

-Large IAs can cause symptoms by compressing cranial nerves, vessels, and brain tissue but their most feared complication is rupture.
+Large IAs can cause symptoms by compressing cranial nerves, vessels, and brain tissue, but their most feared complication is rupture.
 The vessels bearing the aneurysms are in the subarachnoid space.
 Consequently, their rupture causes subarachnoid hemorrhage (SAH).
 Blood spurts out of the ruptured aneurysm with a force that can tear the soft brain.
 If the stream of blood is directed toward the brain, it may cause intracerebral and intraventricular hemorrhage.
 The larger the aneurysm, the higher is the likelihood of rupture.

 Typically, SAH from a ruptured IA causes a sudden severe headache with relative preservation of consciousness and without focal neurological deficits.
 Approximately one week later, vascular spasm develops, causing additional ischemia.
-Vasospasm affects arteries that are surrounded by subarachnoid blood clots and is triggered by products released form hemolyzed RBCs.
+Vasospasm affects arteries that are surrounded by subarachnoid blood clots and is triggered by products released from hemolyzed RBCs.
 A massive aneurysmal bleed raises intracranial pressure, resulting in arrest of cerebral perfusion, unconsciousness, and HIE.
-Hydrocephalus may develop due to blockage of CSF flow by subarachnoid clots and from meningeal fibrosis, which results from their organization.
+Hydrocephalus may develop due to blockage of CSF flow by subarachnoid clots and from meningeal fibrosis which results from their organization.
 About half of patients with aneurysmal bleeds die in six months, some from the first and most from recurrent bleeds.
 Survivors have serious long-term disabilities and a significant risk of rebleeding.

 Fusiform aneurysms are vascular dilatations due to atherosclerosis.
 They are seen most commonly in the basilar artery and are associated with thrombosis and brainstem infarction and less frequently with rupture and subarachnoid hemorrhage.